 Brillouin Light Scattering Characterisation of Grey Tone 3D Printed Isotropic Materials

 3D direct laser writing technology is capable of producing polymer microstructures in a range of sizes, from nanometres to millimetres, with adjustable optical and elastic properties through grey-tone lithography.
-Researchers have characterized the temperature-dependent elastic constant of various reticulated isotropic polymers using Brillouin light scattering in a Linkam Stage.
+Researchers have characterized the temperature-dependent elastic constant of various reticulated isotropic polymers using Brillouin light scattering in a Linkam stage.

 Tailoring water structure with high-tetrahedral-entropy for antifreezing electrolytes and energy storage at −80 °C